nebari-dev/nebari-docs/docs/docs/explanations/advanced-configuration.md

 We strongly recommend changing the `initial_root_password` after your initial deployment and deleting this value from your `nebari-config.yaml`.
 Any changes to this value in the
 `nebari-config.yaml` after the initial deployment will have no effect.

-For more information on how to do this, see the ["Change Keycloak root password"] section.
+For more information on how to do this, see the [Change Keycloak root password section](../how-tos/configuring-keycloak#change-keycloak-root-password).
 :::

 ### Authentication methods

 Nebari supports multiple authentication methods by using [Keycloak](https://www.keycloak.org/) under the hood.
-To ease the configuration procedure of adding the most common authentication providers to Keycloak, Nebari already supports `[Auth0, Github, Password]` automatically during deployment.
+To ease the configuration procedure of adding the most common authentication providers to Keycloak, Nebari already supports `[Auth0, GitHub, password]` automatically during deployment.
 You may also disable authentication by setting `authentication` to `false` in the `nebari-config.yaml` file.

-The default authentication method is set to `github` if no changes are specified in the configuration file or during initialization.
+The default authentication method is set to `GitHub` if no changes are specified in the configuration file or during initialization.

 <Tabs>